NVIDIA/cudnn-frontend/docs/operations/Normalizations.md

 ```
 where the output array has tensors in order of: `[input gradient, scale gradient, bias gradient]`.

-DBN attributes is a lighweight structure with setters:
+DBN attributes is a lightweight structure with setters:
 ```
 Batchnorm_backward_attributes&
 set_saved_mean_and_inv_variance(std::shared_ptr<Tensor_attributes> saved_mean,